foresterorg/forester/README.md

 **TODO**

-* Snippets / templates for customization of partitioning and post scripts via table SNIPPET(ID,TYPE,BODY)
-* Default snippets are hardcoded (if-else template statement)
+* API/CLI for logs
+* restarting libvirt does not work (shutdown, edit domain, start needed)
 * Refactor: move both kind types into client-shared package and remove kindToInt/intToKind
-* API/CLI for logs
 * Support for hash in `liveimg --checksum=<sha256>`: SHA of ISO itself and image tarball via table CHECKSUM(ID,OBJECT,ALG,SUM)
 * Validate kickstart of existing host (CLI -> calls ksvalidate)
 * BIOS support (at least investigate how much work is this)